[5 MIN READ]

 - People with heart conditions: Flu | COVID-19

 - Flu: check with your primary care provider to verify availability or visit your local pharmacy to get vaccinated.

 - COVID-19: If you are eligible and able to get the vaccine, we encourage you to do so.
 Swedish is offering the COVID-19 vaccine to patients at three locations.
 The City of Seattle is offering vaccinations at several sites.
-You can also visit the clinic at the Amazon Meeting Center in downtown Seattle or call the Washington State Department of Health at 800-525-0127 or find a vaccination site near you.
+You can also visit the clinic at the Amazon Meeting Center in downtown Seattle or call the Washington State Department of Health at 800-525-0127 to find a vaccination site near you.

 - If you feel sick and have symptoms of COVID-19, get tested right away, even if you're vaccinated.
 Early testing is important to help prevent COVID-19 from spreading to our friends, families and community.
 You should visit a local testing site, not a hospital emergency department, to get tested.
 Visit these sites for more information about COVID-19 testing, locations and guidance:

 - King County COVID-19 testing locations and guidance

 - Washington State Department of Health testing for COVID-19

 Find a doctor

 Whether you require an in-person visit or want to consult with a doctor or specialist virtually, you have options.
 Swedish Virtual Care connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
 If you need to find a physician, caregiver or advanced care practitioner, you can use our provider directory.